 Walter Lindrum OBE - Billiards

-Walter Lindrum was Inducted in The Sport Australia Hall of Fame in 1985 as an Athlete Member for his contribution to the sport of billiards and was Elevated to "Legend of Australian Sport" in 1998.
+Walter Lindrum was Inducted into The Sport Australia Hall of Fame in 1985 as an Athlete Member for his contribution to the sport of billiards and was Elevated to "Legend of Australian Sport" in 1998.

 Lindrum is often considered to be the greatest player ever seen in the sport of billiards, with some 57 world records to his credit, many still standing.
 Lindrum is also often referred to as one of the Australian all-time great sporting heroes along with Sir Donald Bradman and Sir Hubert Opperman.
 At his death in 1960 newspapers called him the 'Bradman of Billiards'.